aChrisYouKnow/Sats-Worthy-Songs/Tutorials/Podcast-Guru.md

 <img src="/Tutorials/Screenshots/Podcast-Guru/PodcastGuru11.jpeg" alt="Screenshot 1" width="300">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="/Tutorials/Screenshots/Podcast-Guru/PodcastGuru12.jpeg" alt="Screenshot 1" width="300">

 16. Click the menu button to see the show notes, the chapters list, and the list of V4V splits
 17. In the chapters list, you can click any song and go directly to it.
-Useful for skipping past a song you're not as into, or for getting to a song you really like quickly.
+Useful for skipping past a song you're not as into, or for getting to a song you really like quickly

 <img src="/Tutorials/Screenshots/Podcast-Guru/PodcastGuru13.jpeg" alt="Screenshot 1" width="300">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="/Tutorials/Screenshots/Podcast-Guru/PodcastGuru14.jpeg" alt="Screenshot 1" width="300">